 Can you climb Teide at night?

-I discuss this separately here because this is want people usually do when they stay at the hut.
+I discuss this separately here because this is what people usually do when they stay at the hut.
 So they get there during the day and then climb the rest early in the morning to enjoy the sunrise.
 Make sure you have a torch with you.

 Can you camp in Teide National Park?